 Ultimate Kilimanjaro is one of our featured Best Kilimanjaro Outfitters.

-Steadman has a deep knowledge of the mountain given his work; this website shows it.
+Stedman has a deep knowledge of the mountain given his work; this website shows it.
 However, the site isn’t purely informational.
-Steadman also sells climbs through the site which are operated by Team Kilimanjaro.
-So we caution readers of the site and the book that Steadman’s opinion is not entirely objective.
+Stedman also sells climbs through the site which are operated by his company, Kilimanjaro Experts.
+So we caution readers of the site and the book that Stedman’s opinion is not entirely objective.

 Team Kilimanjaro has an excellent website with detailed explanations of most facets of climbing Kilimanjaro, including tips on booking flights, getting visas, and training.
 The writers demonstrate an obvious technical prowess on Kilimanjaro.
 Their discussion of safety equipment is especially illuminating.
 If we had a gripe with Team Kilimanjaro’s site, it would be that the site is too long winded in some parts.